tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## onStatusChange
-Listen on event that invoked when the page status changes.
+Callback function invoked when the page status changes.
 The function will receive the changed status which will be either online, away or offline.
-This is not supported in pop out chat window.
+This callback is not supported in pop out chat window.

 ``app/components/my-component.hbs``
 ```hbs